goderich/dissertation/dissertation.md

 #### Alternation between /c/ and /t/ {#sec:merger-final-c-t}

 This merger concerns alternations in verbal roots, namely suffixed and unsuffixed forms.
-There exists a different phenomenon in Atayal, where the phoneme /t/ is affricatized in word-final position for some speakers.
+There exists a different phenomenon in Atayal, where the phoneme /t/ is affricatized into [ts] in word-final position for some speakers.
 This occurs in various dialects [@li1982, sec.
 2.4.1;@chen2011, p.
 25;@chen2012, p.
 14;@huang2016a, p.
 12], but in this case there is no phonemic distinction, and the effect is purely phonetic.

 @tbl:c-t-alternation-contrast demonstrates the contrast between alternating and non-alternating verbs in five Atayal dialects, using cognate forms.
 The infixed forms have identical final consonants, but the suffixed forms have separate phonemes preceding the suffix in Matu'uwal and Plngawan, though there is no distinction in C'uli', Squliq, or Skikun.